Axisflow/markdown-cgi/README.md

             - Description: Type `Markdown-CGI`
             - Allow extension path to execute: :ballot_box_with_check:
     - Apache 2 on Linux(Ubuntu)
-        > Assumed that your Apache installed from `apt` command
+        > Assumed that your Apache was installed from `apt` command
         1. In the terminal, type `apachectl -M` to ensure *actions_module*, *cgi_module* and *cgid_module* enabled.
 If not, type the following commands:
             ```bash
             sudo a2enmod actions cgid